 The very heavens I made to tremble, the positions of the stars of heaven changed, and I did not return them to their places.

 Even Erkalla [Hades, the Underworld] quaked.

 The control of heaven was undone, the springs diminished, the flood-water receded.
 I went back, and looked; it was very grievous.

-On that day all the springs of the great deep burst forth, and the windows of the heavens were opened, and rain fell upon the earth 40 days and 40 nights.
+On that day all the springs of the great deep burst, and apertures of the heaven opened, and rain fell upon the earth 40 days and 40 nights.

-No Hadean rocks exist on the Earth because the eruption of the deep, coupled with the onslaught from outer space, shattered its crust and consumed it.
+There is only one moment in history that corresponds to the cataclysm in Genesis and that is the late Hadean, just before the point where (traced back in time) the geological record disappears.
+No Hadean rocks exist on Earth because the eruption of the deep, coupled with the onslaught from outer space, shattered the thin, dry lithosphere above the deep and consumed it.
 As the land foundered under their feet, plants, animals and men were obliterated.
 Eventually the land itself was subducted into the mantle.
-Like the words ‘cataclysm’ and ‘Noachian’, the term ‘Hadean’ (from the Greek Hades) is well chosen.
+The term ‘Hadean’ (from the Greek Hades) is well chosen.
 The original world became a separate underworld beneath the land of the living.